Get started with Google Home Max

-Google Home Max is the company's latest smart speaker.
+Google Home Max ($399.00 at Walmart) is the company's latest smart speaker.
 It's giant, loud, and fully capable of doing anything and everything you'd expect from one of Google's smart speakers.
 After unboxing yours, here's what you need to know about setting it up and getting started with the Max.

 Placement